-Laura Lott is the inspirational CEO of The American Alliance of Museums (AAM) and her leadership has helped guide the museum sector through an unprecedented year of change.
+Laura Lott is the inspirational CEO of The American Alliance of Museums (AAM) and her leadership has helped guide the museum sector through an unprecedented period of change.

 A results-oriented, strategic leader with a track record of leading transformative change in nonprofit organisations, Lott served as The American Alliance of Museums‘ chief operating officer for five years before becoming the chief executive officer in 2015.
 She now effectively leads a diverse, national organisation with 35,000 members.